-Expenses of the Company increased to \$4,180,000 in fiscal 2013 from \$3,912,000 in fiscal 2012.
+Expenses of the Company for the year increased to \$5,261,000 compared to \$4,180,000 for the prior year.
 The increase relates primarily to an increase in investment management and administrative costs resulting from a higher average investment portfolio value compared to the prior year.
-The Company's management expense ratio ("MER") remained unchanged at 0.46% of average net assets for both fiscal years.
+Custody fees increased as a result of an increase in the average amount of investments held outside of Canada compared to the prior year.
+The Company's management expense ratio ("MER") increased in fiscal 2014 to 0.47% of average net assets versus 0.46% for the prior year.

-The provision for income taxes has increased by 20.3% to \$4,474,000 in fiscal 2013 from \$3,720,000 in fiscal year 2012.
-Although investment income before income taxes has increased by only 3.5% compared to the prior fiscal year, the amount of taxable income has increased by 17.8% as foreign dividend income is subject to Part I tax whereas Canadian dividend income is not subject to the same tax.
-Given that the Company increased its exposure to foreign securities commencing in November 2012, the effective income tax rate has increased in fiscal 2013 to 20.09% from 17.29%.
-Management anticipates that this effective income tax rate will increase further in fiscal 2014 when the full-year impact of foreign dividend income will occur.
+The provision for income taxes increased by 44.2% to \$6,450,000 during the year from \$4,474,000 for the prior year.
+Although investment income before income taxes, relative to the prior year, has increased by 14.6%, the amount of taxable income has increased by 49.1% during the year.
+Taxable income increased because foreign dividend income is subject to Part I tax whereas Canadian dividend income is not subject to Part I tax.
+Given that the Company increased its exposure to foreign securities commencing in November 2012, the effective income tax rate for the fiscal 2014 year increased to 25.28% from 20.09% for the prior year.

-Net Gain (Loss) on Investments
+Net Gain on Investments

-The net gain on investments for the Company increased to \$118,150,000 in fiscal 2013 compared to a net loss of \$1.509,000 in the prior year.
+The net realized and unrealized gain on investments for the Company increased to \$211,354,000 during fiscal 2014 compared to a net gain of \$118,150,000 for the prior year.

-The Company realized a net gain on investments of \$103,637,000 in the current fiscal year compared to a net gain of \$5,485,000 in fiscal 2012.
-The primary reason for the fiscal 2013 net realized gain was the sale of the Canadian portfolio resulting from the Company's decision to reduce its exposure to Canadian equities.
+The Company realized a net gain on investments of \$121,542,000 during the current fiscal year compared to a net gain of \$103,637,000 for the prior year.
+The primary reason for the fiscal 2014 net realized gain was the sale of securities resulting from the reallocation of securities from Jarislowsky to ValueInvest that occurred during January 2014.
+In the prior year, the primary reason for the net realized gain was the sale of the Canadian portfolio resulting from the Company's decision to reduce its exposure to Canadian equities.

-In fiscal 2013, the Company's net change in unrealized appreciation of investments was an increase of \$15,501,000 compared to a decrease of \$6,772,000 in the prior year.
-During the year, the net increase resulted from broadly based global unrealized gains partially offset from the realization of net gains from the sale of Canadian equities noted previously.
+During the current fiscal year, the Company's net change in unrealized appreciation of investments was an increase of \$90,498,000 compared to an increase of \$15,501,000 during the same period in the prior year.
+During both years, the net increase resulted from broadly based global unrealized gains partially offset by the realization of gains from the sales of equities noted previously.

-Operating Results - Fourth Quarter, Fiscal 2013
+Operating Results - Fourth Quarter, Fiscal 2014

-The Company's net equity value per Common Share increased to \$82.03 at March 31, 2013 from \$74.84 at December 31, 2012.
-With dividends reinvested at month-end net equity values, the Company's net equity value return was 9.9% in the fourth quarter of fiscal 2013.
-On a pre-tax basis, Jarislowsky's portion of the portfolio increased by 10.2% and ValueInvest's portion of the investment portfolio increased by 17.0%.
+The Company's net equity value per Common Share increased to \$99.46 at March 31, 2014 from \$95.81 at December 31, 2013.
+With dividends reinvested at month-end net equity values, the Company's net equity value return was 4.0% in the fourth quarter of fiscal 2014.
+On a pre-tax basis, ValueInvest's return for the quarter was 6.5% and Jarislowsky's return was 4.4%.

-In Canadian dollar terms, in the fourth quarter of fiscal 2013, the S&P/TSX Composite Index increased 3.3%, the MSCI World Index, 10.1% and the S&P 500 Index, 12.9%.
+In Canadian dollar terms, in the fourth quarter of fiscal 2014, the MSCI World Index increased 5.4%, the S&P 500 Index 5.8% and the S&P/TSX Composite Index increased 6.1%.